ArduPilot/ardupilot_wiki/common/source/docs/common-datagnss-gem1305-rtk.rst

 4. Config the base station fixed coordinates

 There are two methods to set the coordinates of the base station:
-A. According to the diagram below, directly "Get Now" and then proceed with the setup.
+A. According to the diagram below, Input the known coordinates.

-Press "Get now", then "send" to apply the fixed coordinates.
+Press "Get now", and modify the coordinates to the known values, then "send" to apply the fixed coordinates.

 .. image:: ../../../images/gem1305/satrack-cfg-fixedecef.png
 	:target: ../_images/gem1305/satrack-cfg-fixedecef.png

-B. According to the CFG-SURVEY method, automatically calculate the average before proceeding with the setup.
+B. According to the CFG-SURVEY method, config miniDuration and AccLimit, then automatically calculate the average before proceeding with the setup.

 .. image:: ../../../images/gem1305/satrack-cfg-survey.png
 	:target: ../_images/gem1305/satrack-cfg-survey.png

+After completing the above operation, you can save the current configuration with CFG-SAVE.

 5. After above configuration, open Mission Planner